renier/rodeo-crush/README.md

 1. Write a `SEED.md` in your project root describing what you want built
 2. Run `rodeo` to start the orchestrator
-3. Run `rodeo beads` in another terminal to monitor progress
+3. The beads dashboard runs automatically in the first tmux window
 4. Watch the agents collaborate in tmux (`tmux attach -t rodeo`), tab between windows with `Ctrl-b n` / `Ctrl-b p`
 5. The Architect reads SEED.md, creates DESIGN.md and implementation beads
 6. Beads flow through the pipeline automatically until tests pass and work is closed